0z-cloud/vx/ansible/README.md

 # Intro

-    Welcome to new era of Microservice Multicloud Adaptive Payment Opensource Platform which compliant PCI DSS as SaaS product.
+    Welcome to a new era of Microservice Multicloud Adaptive Payment Opensource Platform which compliant PCI DSS as SaaS product.

 ## How to create a new little cloud from scratch